AztecProtocol/aztec-packages/docs/docs/reference/developer_references/privacy_considerations.md

 > Note: many of these were mentioned in the ["Crossing the private -> public boundary"](#crossing-the-private---public-boundary) section.

-> Note: the transaction effects submitted to L1 is [encoded](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/libraries/Decoder.sol) but not garbled with other transactions: the distinct Tx Fingerprint of each tx can is publicly visible when a tx is submitted to the L2 tx pool.
+> Note: the transaction effects submitted to L1 is [encoded (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/libraries/Decoder.sol) but not garbled with other transactions: the distinct Tx Fingerprint of each tx can is publicly visible when a tx is submitted to the L2 tx pool.

 #### Standardizing Fingerprints